google/codeworld/web/help/GuideUnit1.md

 !!! collapsible: Using RGB colors from other places
     You can often find the RGB values for colors on the internet.
 You'll need to know, though, what scale they are using.
-For historical reasons, RGB forms are sometimes given on a scale from 0 to 255, instead of 0 to 1.
+For historical reasons, RGB forms are often given on a scale from 0 to 255, instead of 0 to 1.
     To use these in CodeWorld, you'll need to divide the numbers by 255.

     For example, Wikipedia [will tell you](https://en.wikipedia.org/wiki/Forest_green)
-    that the RGB form of "forest green" is (34, 139, 34).
-To describe this color in CodeWorld, you would write `RGB(34/255, 139/255, 34/255)`.
+    that the RGB values for "forest green" are 34, 139, and 34.
+To describe this color in CodeWorld, you could write `RGB(34/255, 139/255, 34/255)`.

-A second way to describe colors is using the HSL form.

 ~~~~~
 HSL :: (Number, Number, Number) -> Color
 ~~~~~

-In this form, you first provide the **hue**, which is the direction of the color on the *color wheel*, as an angle.
-0 degrees represents red, and positive angles move from there to yellow, green, blue, purple, and back to red.
+A second way to describe colors is using the HSL form.
+In this form, you first provide the **hue**, which is the direction of that color on the *color wheel*, as an angle.
+A hue of 0 degrees is a shade of red, and positive angles move from there through yellow, green, blue, purple, and back to red again.

-The second two numbers are **saturation**, which says how much color there is (0 means a shade of gray, while 1 means a super-bright color), and **luminosity**, which describes the lightness of the color (0 means black, normal colors are 0.5, and 1 means white).

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/3/32/RGB_color_wheel_72.svg/1024px-RGB_color_wheel_72.svg.png width=50%)

-Finally, a variant of the RGB form is called RGBA.
+The second number is **saturation**, which says how much color there is.
+For this number, 0 means a shade of gray with no color at all, while 1 means super-colorful.
+You may recall that `bright` is a function that increases the saturation of a color, and `dull` decreases it.

+Finally, **luminosity**, describes the lightness of the color.
+A luminosity of 0 is always black, and 1 is white, regardless of the other numbers.
+You might remember that `light` and `dark` are functions that change the luminosity of a color.
+An ordinary medium-tone color has a luminosity of about a half, which you can write as `0.5` or `1/2`.

 ~~~~~
 RGBA :: (Number, Number, Number, Number) -> Color
 ~~~~~

+Finally, a variant of the RGB color space is called RGBA.

 This function takes the same red, green, and blue proportions as RGB, but then another number called the *alpha*, describing how opaque the color is.
 An